Li-Lab-SUSTech/LiteLoc/README.md

 #### 2. activate liteloc environment:
 `conda activate liteloc_env`
 #### 3. install packages needed in liteloc
+Note: You should check cuda version of your device and modify the version of torch.

 `pip install -r requirements.txt`
 `conda install -c haydnspass -c conda-forge spline`

 ### Get Started
 #### 1. get your own calibration map
 We provide GUI in Matlab to generation calibration map.
 You can run 'calibrate_map_GUI.mat' program, load your experimental beads '.tif' file, set parameters and finally get a file, which includes both vectorial and cspline PSF model.
-This file will be used in the training process below to generate training data.
+This file will be loaded automatically in the training process to generate training data.

 #### 2. train your own liteloc
-You can set parameters in 'train_template.yaml' file according to your optical setup.
+You can set parameters in the template '.yaml' file for training according to your optical setup.
 Please pay attention to the parameters with notes.

 #### 3. infer your data and get results
-Similar to the training setp, you need to set parameters in 'infer_template.yaml' file according your computation resource.
+Similar to the training setp, you need to set parameters in the template file for inference according your computation resource.